castedo/dsi-spec/end.md

 Non-linear Git commit histories and merge commits might be useful in certain scenarios.

-Separating edition history from Git commit history also allows for future enhancements, such as the retraction of specific editions.
+Separating edition history from Git commit history also allows for future enhancements, such as retracting specific editions.

 ### Use of Git Tree Paths instead of Git Tags

-Edition numbers in document successions are akin to software release versions, which are typically identified using Git tags.
+In document successions, edition numbers are akin to software release versions, which are typically identified using Git tags.
 However, this specification takes a different approach.
 Edition numbers are recorded with file paths in Git trees rather than Git tags.